buddhist-uni/buddhist-uni.github.io/_tags/form.md

 image_center_y: 51%
 ---

-The social, historical, and religious aspects of Buddhism.
+The social, historical, and cultural aspects of Buddhism as a religion.